phpbb/documentation/development/extensions/tutorial_notifications.rst

 users_to_query
 --------------
-This function should return an array of user identifiers.
+This function should return an array of user identifiers for the users whose username need to be displayed, or for users whose avatar will be shown next to the notification text.
-The Notification manager object (:class:`\\phpbb\\notification\\manager`) will retrieve all identifiers from all the notifications that need to be displayed.
+Behind the scenes, the Notification manager object (:class:`\\phpbb\\notification\\manager`) will retrieve all identifiers from all the notifications that need to be displayed.
 It will then use a single SQL query to retrieve all the data for these users, rather than each notification having to query a user's data separately.
-Therefore return the identifiers for the users whose username need to be displayed, or for users whose avatar will be shown next to the notification text.

 .. tip::

-   As a rule of thumb, all the user ids that are used in the ``$user_loader`` should be returned here.
+   As a rule of thumb, all the user ids that will be used in the ``$user_loader`` should be returned here.

 .. code-block:: php